opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

         We tune these parameters in Pipe.
+        Specifically in the Scheduler that is activated for a specific Pipe when choosing FQ_CoDel

 quantum